twigphp/Twig/doc/04-Extending-Twig.markdown

    returns it.

- * `expect()`: Expects a token and returns it (like `test()`) or throw a syntax error if not found.
+ * `expect()`: Expects a token and returns it (like `test()`) or throw a syntax error if not found (the second argument is the expected value of the token).

  * `look()`: Looks a the next token.
 This is how you can have a look at the next token without consume it.